Why Apple Silicon punches above its weight on local LLMs

 Working numbers, mid-2026, for an M3-class Mac at Q4 quantization:

-• 16 GB.
+- 16 GB.
 7B and 8B models.
 Maybe a 13B if you close everything else.
-Tight but workable for chat and small tasks.
+Tight, but workable for chat and small tasks.

-• 32 GB.
-Comfortable on 7B–13B.
-32B is reachable but the OS gets cranky.
+- 32 GB.
+Comfortable on 7B to 13B.
+32B is reachable, but the OS gets cranky.

-• 64 GB.
+- 64 GB.
 The first happy tier.
-32B Q8 or 70B Q4 with room left over for VS Code, browser, Slack.
+32B Q8 or 70B Q4 with room left for VS Code, a browser, Slack.

-• 128 GB.
-70B Q8 or low-quant 200B-class MoE.
+- 128 GB.
+70B Q8 or a low-quant 200B-class MoE.
 Real workstation territory.

-• 192 GB (Mac Studio Ultra only).
+- 192 GB (Mac Studio Ultra only).
 405B at Q4.
-The top of the consumer ladder.
+Top of the consumer ladder.

 What this looks like in practice